analyticsquest/analyticsquest.github.io/best/code-style.md

 ## 1. Object names

-R is case-sensitive ... other software (M$, ...) is not.
+Python is case-sensitive ... other software (M$, ...) is not.

 ### Principles

  - Variable names should be nouns.
  - Function names should be verbs.
  - Concise and meaningful (hard!)
- - Avoid periods (used in R to indicate class).
+ - Avoid periods (used in indicate classes...more on that later).
  - Avoid writing over common names (e.g., sqrt!)